BytePhilHD/VidTogether/README.md

 `screen -AmdS WebTest java -Xmx1G -jar WebTest.jar`.
 If you havent already we recommend installing screen (apt install screen), if you dont want to use it, just write the same as on Windows.

-No start the file (Windows doubleclick, Linux ./start.sh).
+Now start the file (Windows doubleclick, Linux ./start.sh).
 The Programm should start up.
 If you're running the Programm at home, you may need to release your Port (standard 80) in your Routers setting.